RecapPrevious section introduced Langevin Dynamics, a special diffusion process that aims to generate samples from a distribution . It is defined as:

 Prerequisites: Calculus, SDE and Langevin Dynamics.

-DDPMs 1 are models that generate high-quality images from noise via a sequence of denoising steps.
+The Denoising Diffusion Probabilistic Models (DDPMs) 1 are models that generate high-quality images from noise via a sequence of denoising steps.
 Denoting images as random variable of the probabilistic density distribution , the DDPM aims to learn a model distribution that mimics the image distribution and draw samples from it.
 The training and sampling of the DDPM utilize two diffusion process: the forward and the backward diffusion process.

 The Forward Diffusion Process